manpagez: man pages & more

 H level [title [suffix]]

-Set a numbered section heading at level. mm produces numbered
+Set a numbered section heading at level. mm calls LC to clear

-title specifies an optional title; it must be double-quoted if
+The optional title must be double-quoted if it contains spaces.

-it contains spaces. mm appends suffix to title in the body of
+mm appends suffix to title in the body of the document, but

-the document, but omits it from any table of contents (see TC).
+omits it from any table of contents (see TC).
+This facility

-This facility can be used to annotate the heading title with a
+can be used to annotate the heading title with a footnote.

-a threshold, where heading levels at or below the threshold
+thresholds, where heading levels at or below a threshold value

-example, a heading level within the threshold of register Cl is
+title of a heading if its level is within the Cl register

 Heading layout.
 Register Ej sets a threshold for page breaking

-a heading level below the threshold in register Hps is preceded
+break, a heading level within the threshold in register Hps is

-by the amount of vertical space in register Hps1, and by the
+preceded by the amount of vertical space in register Hps1, and

-amount in Hps2 otherwise.
-The Hb register sets a threshold
+by the amount in Hps2 otherwise.
+The Hb register sets a

-below which a break occurs after the heading, and register Hs
+threshold at which a break occurs after the heading, and

-is produced; paragraph text follows on the same output line.
+paragraph text follows on the same output line.
+Otherwise,

-Otherwise, register Hi configures the indentation of text after
+register Hi configures the indentation of text after headings.

-headings; a heading level below both of the Hb and Hc thresholds
+with a level within both of the Hb and Hc thresholds.

 Heading typeface and size.
-The fonts used for heading numbers
+The HF string configures the fonts

-string HP likewise assigns a type size to each heading level.
+likewise assigns a type size to each heading level.
+The hook

 Heading number format.
 Registers named H1 through H14 store

-Arabic numerals by default; see HM.
-The heading levels are
+using Arabic numerals by default; see HM.
+The heading levels

-catenated with dots for formatting; to typeset only the deepest,
+are catenated with dots for formatting; to typeset only the

-set the Ht register.
-Heading numbers are not suffixed with a
+deepest, set the Ht register.
+Heading numbers are not suffixed

-trailing dot except when only the first level is output; to omit
+with a trailing dot except when only the first level is output;

-Customizing heading behavior. mm calls hook macros to enable
+Customizing heading behavior.
+H calls HX, HY, and HZ hook

-numbered portion before any heading title), its vertical
+heading's mark (the numbered portion before any heading title),

-spacing, and its vertical space requirements (for instance, to
+its vertical spacing, and its vertical space requirements (for

-require a minimum quantity of subsequent output lines).
-Define
+instance, to require a minimum quantity of subsequent output

 argument declared-level is the level argument to H, or 0 for